Skip to main content

 • 23 binary legs = 8 theoretical states.
 ML + Spread (same game) creates 2 logically impossible states → 6 real states

-• 3Critical nuance: same-game legs go through the SGP builder with 15-35% extra vig — the book's countermeasure.
-The strategy works when the SGP tax under-corrects for the impossible worlds
+• 3Critical nuance: same-game legs go through builder pricing that operators calculate differently from standard parlays.
+The strategy works only if the final quoted prices still under-correct for the impossible worlds

 • 4Profitable when Σ(1/best_odds) across real states < 1.0.
 Most games fail this test at raw odds